 Rocío Lombera is the General Coordinator for International Affairs at the Mexico City Government.
 An architect and community educator, she has over four decades of experience in urban and social management, with a perspective centred on full rights, social and territorial justice, and well-being.

-See below the document of presentation of the International Jury of the 7th edition of the Award.
+See below the document of presentation and the communiqué of the International Jury of the 7th edition of the Award.